Henry Calvin Thatcher: Early life and education

 Thatcher was born in New Buffalo, Pennsylvania on April 21, 1842.
 He attended Franklin & Marshall College and graduated in 1864.
 From there, he went to Albany Law School, where he earned a law degree in 1866.
 Upon graduating, he traveled to Colorado that same year.

 Career

 At 24-years of age, he went to Pueblo and established a law practice there.

-In 1869, President U.S. Grant appointed Thatcher to serve as United States Attorney for Colorado.
+In 1869, President U.S. Grant appointed Thatcher to serve as United States Attorney for Colorado Territory.
 Thatcher resigned the position after serving a little more than a year and returned to private practice.

 In 1876 he was elected as a Republican to the Colorado Supreme Court and immediately became the state's first chief justice.
 He got the position by luck.
 To create staggered terms for the state's first Supreme Court, one of the newly elected justices was to have a term of three years, the others having longer terms.
 However, the law stipulated that the person who drew the lot for the shorter term would become Chief Justice, and Thatcher drew the shorter straw.